 The beautiful thing about condensed milk bread rolls?
 With only a few pantry ingredients, you can make pillowy, bakery-worthy dinner rolls from scratch.
 And, mind you, these are fun, easy homemade dinner rolls.
-Irrespective of your schedule, you can make room for them!
+Irrespective of your schedule, you can easily make room for them!

 I’ve baked many bread and dinner rolls, so when I say this milk rolls recipe is beginner-friendly, trust me, it really is.
 Dive into it with nary a worry!
 My advice?
 Debut them for Thanksgiving dinner.